HPSCTerrSys/TSMP/doc/content/build_tsmp/build_preprocessor_variables.md

-# TSMP-PDAF Environment variables #
+# TSMP-PDAF Preprocessor variables #

-A number of environment variables are set during the build process of TSMP-PDAF in order to make the code behave in specific ways.
+A number of preprocessor variables are set during the build process of TSMP-PDAF in order to make the code behave in specific ways.

 TSMP-PDAF environemnt variables are set in the machine-specific